gmrock/gmrock.github.io/_posts/2023-03-05-Raspberry-Pi-Router-Openwrt.md

 The connection is what we see in the architecure diagram.
 Power ON the raspberry Pi.
 Wait for 5minutes.

 #### Step 16:
-All your devices will be connected automatically because we didn't do any changes to access point
+All the devices will be connected automatically because we didn't do any changes to access point

 #### Step 17: